The remains of 2 more World Trade Center victims from 9/11 have been identified - KRDO

 Recent use of next-generation sequencing technology — more sensitive than previous techniques — has aided identifications and “promises to result in more,” the office said in a news release.

-Dorothy Morgan, 47, worked for an insurance company at one of the towers, CNN affiliate WABC reported.
+Dorothy Morgan, 47, worked as an insurance broker in the North Tower.

-Her daughter, Nykiah Morgan, spoke to her mother on the phone for the last time that morning; 10 minutes later, Nykiah Morgan got only busy signals when she tried to call back, she told WABC.
+Her daughter, Nykiah Morgan, told CNN’s Anderson Cooper on Thursday that “it’s been an emotional roller coaster” realizing her mother was identified.

+“My mom was beautiful.
+My memory that pops up in my head was watching my mom get ready for work in the mornings,” she said.
+“She was just an amazing woman.
+Everyone she came into contact with just loved her.”

+It took Nykiah years to accept her mother’s death, she didn’t want to believe it when she saw the towers fall.
+She told herself her mother was out there.

+“Maybe (she) had amnesia, and was released from the hospital.
+I had a whole story in my head and she was out there living life, happy,” Nykiah said.

-Nykiah held a celebration service for her mother months after the attacks, and knew she was gone, but did not call it a funeral because she didn’t have final confirmation, she told WABC.
+She held a celebratory service for her mother months after the attacks, but it did not seem real to her.

-“I didn’t expect it after all this time,” she told WABC about the identification.
+Now that she knows her mother’s remains have been identified, she’s struggling to deal with that realization.

+“What’s making me deal with it is having to go through the process of obtaining the remains, which I have not begun that process because I feel like that is what makes it real,” she said.

 “We continue to push the science out of necessity to make more identifications,” said Mark Desire, assistant director of the office’s forensic biology department.
 “The commitment today is as strong as it was in 2001.”